Tank truck: Size and volume

 Tank trucks are described by their size or volume capacity.
 Large trucks typically have capacities ranging from 5500 to 11600 USgal.
 In Australia, road trains up to four trailers in length (known as Quad tankers) carry loads in excess of 120,000 L. Longer road trains transporting liquids are also in use.

 A tank truck is distinguished by its shape, usually a cylindrical tank lying horizontally upon the vehicle.
 Some less visible distinctions amongst tank trucks have to do with their intended use: compliance with human food regulations, refrigeration capability, acid resistance, pressurization capability, and more.
-The tanks themselves almost always contain multiple compartments or baffles to prevent load movement destabilizing the vehicle.
+The tanks themselves sometimes contain multiple compartments or baffles to prevent load movement destabilizing the vehicle known as the "Wave effect", a phenomenon caused by the movement of liquid within the tank due to the truck's momentum.
+This movement can create waves that exert pressure against the tank's walls, leading to instability during sharp turns or sudden braking and chances of rollover accidents.

 Common large tank trucks

 Large tank trucks are used for example to transport gasoline, diesel, and liquefied petroleum or natural gas to filling stations.
 They also transport a wide variety of liquid goods such as liquid sugar, molasses, milk, wine, juices, water, and industrial chemicals.

 Tank trucks are constructed of various materials depending on what products they are hauling.
 These materials include aluminum, carbon steel, stainless steel, and fibre-reinforced plastic (FRP).

 Some tank trucks are able to carry multiple products at once due to compartmentalization of the tank into multiple tank compartments.
 This allows for an increased number of delivery options.
 These trucks are commonly used to carry different grades of gasoline to service stations to carry all products needed in one trip.